haowulab/haowulab.github.io/DataSummerCamp/week6.md

 - [Introduction to R graphics: ggplot2](R_graphics_GGplot.pdf)

 Do homework question 4.
-Note, this is the real homework set for the R programming class.
+This is a real homework set for the R programming class.
 Talk to me if some of the questions are difficult.